 It's important for reps to note when they intend to follow up with prospects.
 It lets you track and monitor how they're moving through your sales process — all while keeping your team members on their toes and organized.

-When your reps finally do conduct a follow-up call, they need to be as well-prepared as possible.
-In this case, winging it is a recipe for disaster.
-Reps have to have a thorough understanding of what to expect, a carefully plotted course of action, and the resources necessary to carry it out effectively.
+Follow-up calls will only go as far as your reps' preparation will take them — winging it is a recipe for disaster.
+Reps have to have a thorough understanding of what to expect, a carefully plotted course of action, and the necessary resources to carry it out effectively.

-Your reps need to take the time to analyze their initial calls, identify the materials their prospects will be most interested in, and have them on hand.
+After your reps analyze their calls, they need to identify the materials their prospects will be most interested in and have them on hand.
 That starts with documenting what all of that might be in a sales call report.

-Why Sales Call Reports are Beneficial To Sales Teams
+Why Sales Calls Are Beneficial to Sales Teams

 1. Tracking the duration of specific aspects of calls can expose flaws in your messaging and sales process.